The World's Most Dangerous Game: Pokémon's Strange History with Moral Panics

 The dizzying laundry list of intrusions into civilian privacy by both the state and corporations is almost enough to make you want to pull your molars out so Eric from the NSA can’t hear your dreams anymore.
 But what about every other third-party app that mines your data to sell to advertisers, or has vague standards for information it’s willing to share with police about you?
 It’s all so much bigger and more pervasive than Pokémon Go, but perhaps the app has a role to play in our understanding of the vastness of the problem, and our desire to control it.

-“So many apps are already collecting this data— Pokémon Go is just the latest.
+“So many apps are already collecting this data—Pokémon Go is just the latest.
 Google Maps keeps amazingly detailed history of your movements, for one example,” says security engineer Leigh Honeywell.
-Like Rubinstein, Honeywell is less concerned about people reading our emails, and more concerned with the sheer volume of authorisations that people grant to apps on a daily basis—something she refers to as “privacy fatigue”.
+Like Rubinstein, Honeywell is less concerned about people reading our emails, and more concerned with the sheer volume of authorizations that people grant to apps on a daily basis—something she refers to as “privacy fatigue.”

 Esler clarified his position to me, explaining that “we provide our data to companies in order to use their products,” and that this model is pretty much unavoidable.
-He expressed frustration with continued misunderstandings around how the free app model works, saying that this is the wrong thing to focus on.
-“The current battleground should not be whether companies collect data on us,” he says.
-“It should be about ensuring that users know what data is being collected, how it’s being used, and how it’s being collated and analysed.
+He expressed frustration with continued misunderstandings around how the free app model works, saying that this is the wrong thing to focus on.”The current battleground should not be whether companies collect data on us,”he says.
+“It should be about ensuring that users know what data is being collected, how it’s being used, and how it’s being collated and analyzed.
 We should be given the information to make informed decisions about our use of applications that make use of and sell our data and information.”

 “This is one of the basic fundamentals of the internet as we know it today.
 Whatever battle we fought to protect our data in this way was lost long ago,” he adds.

-Over the last few weeks, the furore over PokémonGo‘s security and privacy settings has died down.
+Over the last few weeks, the furor over PokémonGo‘s security and privacy settings has died down.
 But like any good panic, that doesn’t mean that the anxiety is over, it’s just sort of morphed.
 There’s a small cottage industry now dedicated to bestowing unto Pokémon Go its own brand of trutherism.
-My personal favourite of these posits that Pokémon Go exists to distract people from the chemtrails.
+My personal favorite of these posits that Pokémon Go exists to distract people from the chem trails.

 Pokémon’s strange, cute, benign universalism allows it to be all things to all people.